Isabel McBryde

-Isabel McBryde (born 16 July 1934) is an Australian archaeologist and emeritus professor at the Australian National University (ANU) and School Fellow, in the School of Social Sciences, Faculty of Arts.
+Isabel McBryde (16 July 1934 – 26 July 2026) was an Australian archaeologist and emeritus professor at the Australian National University (ANU) and School Fellow, in the School of Social Sciences, Faculty of Arts.
 McBryde is credited with training "at least three generations of Australian archaeologists" and is affectionately referred to as the "Mother of Australian Archaeology".
 McBryde had a "holistic" approach to studying the archaeology of Aboriginal Australia, which has been carried on by many of her students (and her students' students).
 McBryde has also made considerable contributions to the preservation and protection of Australian cultural heritage, particularly Aboriginal cultural heritage.

-Biography
+Background

 McBryde was born in Fremantle, Western Australia on 16 July 1934.
 Her family moved to Melbourne not long after her birth.
 McBryde completed honours and master's degrees, in Latin and history, at the University of Melbourne.
 She received her formal archaeological training at Cambridge University where she undertook a Diploma in Prehistoric Archaeology in 1959.

-In 1960, McBryde returned to Australia and was appointed as the first lecturer in prehistory and ancient history at the University of New England (UNE), the first titled position of its kind in Australia.
+In 1960, McBryde returned to Australia and was appointed the first lecturer in prehistory and ancient history at the University of New England (UNE), the first titled position of its kind in Australia.
 She completed her PhD at UNE in 1966 with a regional study of the Aboriginal archaeology of the New England region of New South Wales.
 According to Sandra Bowdler and Genevieve Clune, her PhD was the first-ever awarded based on Australian archaeological fieldwork.
 At UNE, McBryde set up courses in archaeology, focusing on the "importance of regionally focused archaeology".

-McBryde was appointed as senior lecturer in the Department of Prehistory and Anthropology at the ANU in 1974, and in 1986 she was appointed as the chair of prehistory.
+She was appointed senior lecturer in the Department of Prehistory and Anthropology at the ANU in 1974, and in 1986 she was appointed the chair of prehistory.
 McBryde retired from ANU in 1994.

+McBryde died on 26 July 2026, at the age of 92.